rustedivan/fixa/dotplan.md

 √ rename to "controller" and "app"
 √ disconnect on window close
 - start listener on app resume
-- figure out RAII-style registration with app dictionary
+√ figure out RAII-style registration with app dictionary
+- publisher instead of setCallback
+- inObservableObject
+- clean up into framework
 - merge down to public main

 ## Features